 2. Oriental Calligraphy

-The oriental calligraphy is mainly used in East Asia, primarily in China, Japan, and Korea.
+Oriental calligraphy is mainly used in East Asia, primarily in China, Japan, and Korea.

-The oriental calligraphy has a meditative aspect to it.
+The Oriental calligraphy has a meditative aspect to it.
 The letters are written with a broader and longer brush requiring more movement than in other forms of calligraphy.

 3. Islamic Calligraphy